 Currently the diagnosis for ADD and ADHD is becoming more and more common for students and children with extra activity.
 The most common form of treatment is to give stimulant type drugs that enable the children to focus and harness their energy.
 However we find that stimulants are not only hard on children’s health but also not a good long term fix.
 What most parents feel passionate about is what are the healthier and more of the long term options for their child?
 The answer is holistic medicine and diets can actually be a really great option to manage an ADD child.

 The first option is diet.
 Numerous amounts of children with ADD or ADHD have food sensitivities of some kind.
 There are two types of immunoglobulin’s IgE and IgG.
 IgE antibodies are the ones that cause an immediate allergic reaction.
-An example of this is a child that eats a peanut and then has an immediate allergic reaction which can put them in danger of not being able to breath.
+An example of this is a child that eats a peanut and then has an immediate allergic reaction which can put them in danger of not being able to breathe.
 IgG antibodies are a delayed sensitivity that can cause numerous symptoms.
-The symptoms include but are not limited to: fatigue, behavior modification, headaches, Sore-throat, loose stool, constipation, mood changes and decrease in immunity due to body inflammation.
+The symptoms include but are not limited to: fatigue, behavior modification, headaches, sore-throat, loose stool, constipation, mood changes and decrease in immunity due to body inflammation.